ingo-m/pyprf/README.md

-# PyPRF
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.835162.svg)](https://doi.org/10.5281/zenodo.835162)
 [![Build Status](https://travis-ci.org/ingo-m/pyprf.svg?branch=master)](https://travis-ci.org/ingo-m/pyprf)
 [![codecov](https://codecov.io/gh/ingo-m/pyprf/branch/master/graph/badge.svg)](https://codecov.io/gh/ingo-m/pyprf)

+# PyPRF

 <img src="logo/logo.png" width=200 align="right" />

 A free & open source *python tool for population receptive field (PRF) analysis* consisting of two main parts:

 ### 1. Stimulus presentation
-A tool for presentation of visual stimuli during a retinotopic mapping functional magnetic resonance imaging (fMRI) experiment.
-The stimuli consist of bars at different locations and orientation, filled with flickering black and white checkerboards.
-It is important that the participant stays fixated at the central fixation dot throughout the experiment.
-Therefore, we included a fixation task.
-The fixation dot sometimes changes its colour, and the participant's task is to press a button (number '1') in response.
-At the end of the presentation, feedback is provided as to how many targets the participant detected.
+Present visual stimuli during retinotopic mapping functional magnetic resonance imaging (fMRI) experiments.
+The stimuli consist of bars at different locations and orientations, filled with flickering black and white checkerboards.
+It is important that the participant stays fixated throughout the experiment.
+Therefore, we included a central fixation task.
+The fixation dot occasionally changes its colour, and the task is to press a button (number ```1```) in response.
+At the end of the presentation, the participant's hit rate is provided as feedback.

 ### 2. Data analysis
 Analysis tools for fMRI data from retinotopic mapping experiment.
 A PRF is estimated for each voxel (see [1]).
 The pRF model used here is a 2D Gaussian; the free parameters are the Gaussian's x- and y-position, and its width (SD).
 This rather simple pRF model is best suited for early visual cortex (higher cortical areas may require more complex models).